Spirit Plants

 As with anything, informed consent and discussing with a trusted and licensed healthcare provider is a good idea, especially if using oregano in more concentrated amounts.
 When researching oregano, I have found that it is best to avoid if pregnant and to typically avoid internally ingesting essential oils of any kind, including oregano.

-Wishing you all a curious time with reflecting upon your personal plant totems!
+Plants want us to succeed and can support us energetically.
+Wishing you all a curious time with reflecting upon your personal spirit plants!

 Article written by Val Artamonova, BSN, RN, CHPN